 Owning a dog isn’t horribly expensive on a regular day, but there are many costs to consider—and some you might not have thought of yet.
 So, let’s break down each aspect of dog care to make sure everything fits into your budget.

 Bringing Home an Old English Sheepdog: One-Time Costs

 Luckily, prepping for a new arrival is generally the most expensive part.
-But one-time costs can be on a high or low end, depending on where you purchase your Old English Sheepdog and the supplies let you get upfront.
+But one-time costs can be on the high or low end, depending on where you purchase your Old English Sheepdog and the supplies let you get upfront.

 There are situations where you might be able to locate an Old English Sheepdog for free.
 Sometimes owners fall on hard times, and they might need to find a quick home for their pets.
 While it is uncommon for this to happen with purebred dogs, it is still possible.
 Keep in mind that a free dog might not always be a sign of a healthy animal, so be careful before committing.

 If you find an adorable Old English Sheepdog at a local shelter, you can give that dog a second chance at a forever home.
 Adoption costs cover spay and neuter, vaccinations, and overall care while they are at the facility.

 If you buy your Old English Sheepdog from a reputable breeder, prices are based on quality, competitive rates, and breeder preference.
 Steer clear of prices that are too low, as this indicates poor breeding or even potentially puppy mills situations.

 Initial costs can rack up pretty quickly.
 But luckily most of these things you will only need to buy one time.
 Others you can replenish as needed—and some will even happen before your dog arrives home with you.
 So total costs do vary depending on the situation.

 List of Old English Sheepdog Care Supplies and Costs

 Here’s a quick cost breakdown of starting products you’ll likely need to take the best care of your Old English Sheepdog.